YunzhouYang/ongoing_selection/README.md

     - This was also related (positively i guess) to your sequencing depth.
     - Too large chromosomes should be split to segments and they can be merge together afterwards.

+## How to do sweep analysis by using hapFLK software
+The protocols were very detailed at their website [hapFLK website](https://forge-dga.jouy.inra.fr/projects/hapflk) and [published paper](https://www.genetics.org/content/193/3/929.abstract).

 ## How to build phylogenetic trees
 Once we got results about selective sweeps on genomes among populations in each lineage, significant regions above thresholds would be selected: